As a growing brand, the last thing you want is to be guilty of web design mistakes when launching an online presence.

 Check out these small business mobile websites on your smartphone, and compare the experience to desktop.
 The responsive web design presents a seamless experience.
 Left to right: Handy, Pure Fix Cycles, Love Beets, Fogle Keller Purdy.A customer’s impression of your website design is now contingent on what it looks like from their handheld device.Click To Tweet

 Bring in more business with these quick and easy solutions to fix some of the biggest website mistakes.
 Include the following best practices when designing a new website:

-- Introduce a strong call to action that drives users down a path.
+- Use a strong call to action that drives users down a path.

-- Post regular content focused on long-tail keywords, and share it on social media.
+- Publish blog content regularly, focus on long-tail keywords and share it on social media.

 - Put a visible phone number in the header, and on the contact page.

-- Get your site a mobile-friendly experience immediately!
+- Ensure your website has a mobile-friendly experience.

-With all the things to juggle as a business owner, consider hiring a web professional.
+With all the things to juggle as a business owner, consider hiring a professional web designer.
 They can help ensure your website generates leads for your business, by providing an optimal user experience for your customers.
 And more importantly, avoiding all the common website design mistakes.

 In addition to web design and development, the right creative partner should be able to provide consultation on the appropriate content marketing to draw an audience, effective search engine optimization methods, and a successful social media strategy.
 If an agency is also experienced in branding services, even better.